Key Takeaways

 • You may incur fees.
 Refinancing may come with certain costs, such as loan origination fees, balance transfer fees, and prepayment penalties.

 • You may increase your debt.
-Once you've paid off your credit cards, if you continue to rack up charges, you may end up owing even more.
+Once you've successfully refinanced your credit card debts, if you continue to rack up charges on the accounts you just paid off, you may end up owing even more.
 Consider getting help with spending and money management through credit counseling if you want to avoid further debt.

 • You might lower your credit score.
 Lenders may perform a hard credit inquiry when reviewing a loan application.
 This credit check may lower your FICO credit score.
-Also, if you miss payments after refinancing, your credit can take a hit from which it may be difficult for you to recover.
+Also, if you miss payments after refinancing, your credit can take a hit, which may make it difficult for you to recover.

 If you have existing debt on your credit cards, you may still have the chance to refinance depending on several factors, such as your credit score and repayment history.
 If you have a significant balance but have managed to make payments on a timely basis, your credit score may still be good enough to qualify for a refinance loan at a lower interest rate.

-However, if you've already missed credit card payments multiple times and your credit score is quite low, you may have to consider other debt relief solutions.
-If you have multiple credit card accounts, opting for a credit card consolidation loan may be a better choice.
+However, if you've already missed credit card payments multiple times and your credit score is quite low, you may have to consider other debt relief solutions, such as a Home Equity Loan, or even look at debt settlement.
+If you have multiple credit card accounts, opting for a credit card consolidation loan may be a good choice.

 Refinance Your Credit Card Debt Today

-Refinancing your credit card debt means taking out a loan or transferring your balance to a lower-interest-rate credit card to pay off your existing debt.
+Refinancing your credit card debt means taking out a loan at a lower fixed interest rate or transferring your balance to a new credit card with a low (or 0%) introductory balance transfer offer to pay off your existing debt.
 Personal loans and 0% APR balance transfer cards are two popular ways to do that.
 Both of these options are good if you have a good credit score and are confident that you’ll be able to pay off the loan on time.